 As Louise worked against numerous odds to safe the traumatized youngsters, she become more and more empathetic to wild animals’ needs.
 The constant emotional stress of having to endure game capture after game capture and experiencing first hand the trauma and fear of relocated wildlife soon saw her quit the game relocation industry.

 In 1998 Louise rented a piece of land with and option to purchase it after 5 years.
 Her main objective was to set up a wildlife rescue and rehabilitation centre and a safe sanctuary for rescued wild animals.
 In 2000 she formed the SanWild Wildlife Trust to ensure protection of the land and the animals that depended on the land for a safe home in perpetuity.

 Today Louise is an outspoken critic of the South Africa wildlife and hunting industry and work actively to prevent the suffering and abuse of wild animals.
 She has put together a wildlife rescue team that is on standby for any wild animal emergency 24/7.
 All rescued wild animals are released into the safety of the 14 826 acres SanWild Wildlife Sanctuary.

 Supported by the SanWild Wildlife Trust is remains Louise’s dream to expand their area of operation to set up South Africa’s first dedicated protected rhino sanctuary under control of a non-profit animal welfare trust.

 Join her on Facebook

-SanWild is a registered SOUTH AFRICA wildlife charity and Non-profit Organisation.
-It is also registered as a Public Benefit Organisations.
+The SanWild Wildlife Trust is a registered South African Wildlife charity and Non-profit Organisation.
+It is also registered as a Public Benefit Organization.